How do 529 Plans Affect Financial Aid?

 FAFSA and 529 Plans Owned by the Parent or Student

 - How are assets counted on the Free Application for Federal Student Aid (FAFSA)?
-Assets in accounts owned by a dependent student or one of their parents are considered parental assets on the FAFSA.
-Around the first $10,000 of parental assets fall under the asset protection allowance and won’t be counted in the Expected Family Contribution (EFC) calculation.
+Assets in accounts owned by a dependent student or the parent who files the FAFSA (in the case of separation or divorce) are considered parental assets on the FAFSA.

 - What percentage of 529 assets are counted?
-For parents who save more than the allowance, only a maximum of 5.64% of parental assets are counted.
-This is quite favorable compared to other student assets, which are counted at 20%.
-Higher EFC means less financial aid.
+A maximum of 5.64% of parental assets are counted in determining the Student Aid Index (SAI), previously called the Expected Family Contribution (EFC).
+This is quite favorable compared to student assets, which are counted at 20%.
+Higher SAI means less financial aid.

 - How are distributions treated?
 529 plan distributions receive favorable treatment on the FAFSA.
 Qualified distributions from a student-owned or parent-owned 529 account to pay for this year’s college expenses are not included in the “base-year income” that would reduce college financial aid eligibility.